 #2.
 Connect With Recovery Resources

-The mental health and addiction recovery community offers a wide range of resources clients can use to stay on track, including:
+The mental health recovery community offers a wide range of resources clients can use to stay on track, including:

 - Online and in-person support groups